Baetyl: Ancient Greece and Rome

 In ancient Greek religion and mythology, the term was specially applied to the Omphalos of Delphi ("navel"), the stone supposed to have been swallowed by Cronus (who feared misfortune from his own children) in mistake for his infant son Zeus, for whom it had been substituted by Gaea.
 This stone was carefully preserved at Delphi, anointed with oil every day and on festive occasions covered with raw wool.

 The baetyl of Aphrodite at Palaepaphos, described by Tacitus.

 In Rome, there was the stone effigy of Cybele, called Mater Idaea Deum, that had been ceremoniously brought from Pessinus in Asia Minor in 204 BC.
 The emperor Elagabalus who reigned from 218 until 222 (and was probably a teenager for all his reign) came from Syria and was already the hereditary high priest of the cult of the god Elagabalus there.
 Once made emperor he brought the god's baetyl to Rome with great ceremony, and built the Elagabalium to house it.
 It seems to have been a conical meteorite.

 According to Tacitus, the simulacrum of the goddess at the temple of Aphrodite Paphia at her mythological birthplace at Paphos, on Cyprus, was a rounded object, approximately conical or shaped like a meta (a turning post on a Roman circus) but "the reason for this" he noted, "is obscure".

 Other famous baetylic stones were those in the temples of Zeus Casius at Seleucia Pieria, and of Zeus Teleios at Tegea.
 Even in the declining years of paganism, these cultic symbols retained their significance, as is shown by the attacks upon them by ecclesiastical writers.

+Pre-Islamic Arabia

+The nouns nṣb, mnṣb, mṣb, and mnṣbt were used in Safaitic and Nabataean inscriptions, and in pre-Islamic Arabic poetry, to refer to a "cult stone".
+A corresponding verb was used to mean, "to set up a cult stone".
+The pre-Islamic Arabian use of practice of using sacrificial stones among pre-Islamic Arabs is also mentioned, retrospectively, in Islamic literature, including the Quran and Hisham ibn al-Kalbi in his Book of Idols.
+The Quran also uses other verbs, like aṣnām and awthān, to refer to objects of veneration, usually in the context of the idolatry that Abraham faced during his own life.